Marcus-Tipler/javascript-snake/cm1102-optional-JavascriptSnake-KanBan-Board.md

 ## Backlog

 - [ ] Logo needs changing to the snake logo.
 (CLARA)
-- [ ] All CSS needs to apply brand colours from 'bass.css'.
-(MARCUS)
 - [ ] Database logic needs adding to the 'app.py' file.
 (MARCUS)